bsmahi/tech-books-insights/Ecosystems Architecture/prologue/notes.md

 - Theoretical disciplines like **mathematics and philosophy** have explored the idea of **infinity and non-closable problem spaces**.
 - Science and Mathematics offer frameworks for dealing with problems that have **no clear boundaries**.

+## Important points in Philosophy, Physics, and Technology at the Birth of the Digital Age

+## Historical Context
+- Understanding computing’s future requires looking at its past, particularly the contributions of Alan Turing and John von Neumann.

+## Turing’s Role
+- Known as the father of modern computer science.
+- Worked at Bletchley Park during WWII but did not develop the first digital computer there.
+- Spent time in the US, studying at Princeton and later collaborating with US Intelligence.

+## Von Neumann’s Contributions
+- A polymath who extended logic beyond Boolean systems.
+- Contributed to quantum mechanics and computing.
+- Formalized Turing’s ideas into engineering blueprints, leading to modern processor architecture.

+## Post-War Developments
+- Turing and von Neumann worked on the first programmable computers.
+- Both were involved in nuclear research:
+  - **Turing’s team** developed the "Baby" computer in the UK.
+  - **Von Neumann** advised the US government on nuclear programs.

+## Philosophical Differences
+### Turing’s Model
+- Based on Boolean logic (true/false, on/off).
+- Mapped well to binary electronics, making it practical for building digital computers.

+### Von Neumann’s Model
+- Saw logic as a continuous spectrum, not just binary.
+- More abstract and theoretically flexible but harder to implement.

+## Impact on Computing
+- Turing’s binary model led to practical, functional digital computers.
+- Von Neumann’s abstract logic laid the foundation for deeper computational theory.
+- His continuous logic approach linked computing with quantum mechanics.

+> “Nature isn’t classical, dammit, and if you want to make a simulation of nature, you’d better make it quantum mechanical…” -- Richard Feynman